sunluelectric/project-raspi-firealarm/README.md

 Use `pip install https://github.com/google-coral/pycoral/releases/download/v2.0.0/tflite_runtime-2.5.0.post1-cp39-cp39-linux_armv7l.whl` to install TensorFlow Lite runtime.
 Notice that it is recommended to double check the python version using `python --version` and download the associated TensorFlow Lite runtime from the given GitHub repository.

+Use `pip install tflite-support` to install tflite-support, which is a cross-platform library that helps to deploy TensorFlow Lite models onto mobile devices.

 > An [alternative way](https://pimylifeup.com/raspberry-pi-tensorflow-lite/ "Installing TensorFlow Lite on the Raspberry Pi") of installing TensorFlow Lite runtime is given as follows.
 > 1. Add the repository using
 ```bash